samjulien/blog/_posts/2018-07-10-upgrade-your-angularjs-authentication-service.markdown

 - 2018-03-13-using-python-flask-and-angular-to-build-modern-apps-part-1
 ---

 **TL;DR:** In this article, we’re going to talk about two notoriously difficult subjects very near and dear to my heart: ngUpgrade and authentication.
 First, we’ll cover the foundations of upgrading a real application from AngularJS to Angular.
 Then, we’ll look at a practical example of upgrading AngularJS authentication strategies to Angular.
-We’ll look at a sample app that uses machine-to-machine authentication with Auth0.
+We’ll look at a sample app that uses [machine to machine (M2M) authentication with Auth0](https://auth0.com/machine-to-machine).

 {% include tweet_quote.html quote_text="Learn how to migrate from AngularJS to the new Angular framework." %}